Questioning the Coverage-Length Metric in Conformal Prediction: When Shorter Intervals Are Not Better: Prejudicial Trick with Deceptive Improvement

-\begin{remark}[Relationship Between Misspecification and Sufficient Condition] Model misspecification is a common practical scenario that aligns with our theoretical analysis, as it typically satisfies the sufficient conditions in Theorem~\ref{thm:FOSC} and Corollary~\ref{thm:non-smooth-length}~\citep{wang2020variationalbayesmodelmisspecification,huang2023learningrobuststatisticssimulationbased}. \textbf{Specifically, misspecification leads to a residual with a non-zero mean, resulting in a non-convex length function.
-This outcome is closely related to the local concavity condition in Corollary~\ref{cor: local concave}.} For this reason, we employ misspecification regimes in most of our experiments.
+\begin{remark}[Relationship Between Misspecification and Sufficient Condition] Model misspecification is a common practical scenario that aligns with our theoretical analysis, as it typically satisfies the sufficient conditions in Theorem~\ref{thm:FOSC} and Theorem~\ref{thm:non-smooth-length}~\citep{wang2020variationalbayesmodelmisspecification,huang2023learningrobuststatisticssimulationbased}. \textbf{Specifically, misspecification could lead to a residual with a non-zero mean, resulting in a non-convex length function.
+This outcome is closely related to the local concavity condition in Corollary~\ref{cor: local concave}.} For this reason, we employ misspecification regimes in most of our experiments. \end{remark}